mlejeune/lisacode/README.md

 	docker run -v /path/on/your/local/machine:/path/on/container -it gabrimaine/lisacode

 This command link a directory on your machine defined by the path: "/path/on/your/local/machine" with a directory within the container.
-If the container doesn't have this specific directory, a new directory will be careated.
+If the container doesn't have this specific directory, a new directory will be created.